USA Storm Chasing Expedition - 24 April, 2010

 A child plays with his dad's fishing rod, unaware of the destruction around him

-The tornado path and the many trained spotters assisting in keeping the communities safe.
+The tornado path and the many trained spotters assisting in keeping the

 It was an impossible storm to keep up with.
 It was going just too quickly.